vphan13/Powerline_Installation/README.md

 Installs powerline rpms, configures bash, vim, and screenrc

 # Usage
+## Shell script
-This shell script is meant to be source and the functions run individually
+The powerline_install.sh shell script is meant to be source and the functions run individually

 ```
 source powerline_install.sh
-powerline_prereq
+powerline_prereq  #This needs to be run as root/sudo
 powerline_bash
 powerline_vim
 powerline_screenrc